depscloud/deploy/charts/tracker/README.md

 # Tracker

-Tracker is the main storage service to the [deps.cloud](https://deps.cloud) ecosystem.
+Tracker is the primary API service in the [deps.cloud](https://deps.cloud) ecosystem.
-It provides a gRPC API for interacting with modules and their dependencies.
+It manages the dependency graph stored in various relational databases.

 ## Introduction